 The deflated HPI for the euro area and the EU is presented in Figures 4 (quarterly index) and 5 (annual rate of change).
 The European aggregates mask significant differences between Member States, as it can be seen in Table 2 - annual deflated HPI.
-Figure 6 illustrates well the magnitude of the differences among countries in the annual rate of change, for the last full year for which data is available (2011).
+Figure 6 illustrates well the magnitude of the differences among countries in the annual rate of change, for the year 2013.

 In order to put house price dynamics into perspective, analysts have developed other indicators that combine the HPI with, for example, the price index of rents, in the form of a price on earnings ratio, or measure affordability using price-to-per capita disposable income of households.
 Quarterly price to rent index ratios are shown in Figure 7 for the euro area and the EU, using Eurostat data for the HPI and Eurostat HICP for the category actual rents.